IBMStreams/streamsx.documentation/docs/beamrunner/beamrunner-2-install.md

 ## Downloading and configuring Streams Runner

-1. Launch the Streams Console:
+1. Open the Streams Console:
-    1. Navigate to the **Manage** tab of your Streaming Analytics Service.
+    1. Click the **Manage** tab of your Streaming Analytics Service.
     1. Click **Launch**.
 1. Download Streams Runner:
     1. In the Streams Console, click **Help > Download > Download Streams Runner for Apache Beam**.